Illbjorn/psmake/README.md

 ## Installing the Module

-1. Head over to the [releases](https://github.com/Illbjorn/psmake/releases) section and grab the latest PSMake release zip file.
+1. Head over to the [releases](https://github.com/Illbjorn/psmake/releases) section and grab the latest PSMake release module (.psm1) file.
-2. Extract this zip file somewhere on your machine.
 A path on the `$env:PSModulePath` is likely best.
-3. [OPTIONAL]: Add loading of the module file to your PowerShell profile (`$PROFILE`) like:
+2. [OPTIONAL]: Add loading of the module file to your PowerShell profile (`$PROFILE`) like:
 ```powershell
 # If you extracted the module file on